Sirshendu De

 In 2011, he was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, the highest science award in India, in the engineering category.

 He is also a Fellow of Indian National Academy of Engineering, and National Academy of Sciences, Allahabad.
 Besides being a prolific scientist, De has also published a number of books and holder of a number of patents.
 His most important invention being the low cost arsenic filter, whereby he designed an ultra low cost arsenic filter directed for the rural households of India.
 He is also the developer of an indigenous, low cost process for spinning dialysis membrane.
 He has won National Award for Technology Innovation in category of polymers in public healthcare as well as being adjudged in Top 10 of DST-Lockheed Martin award for IC2 Business Development Support for this technology.

 De has over 250 international journal publications/peer reviewed articles, over 50 conference presentations (national and international).
 He is the hoder of 15 patents (national and international), has authored 8 books and 4 of his developed technologies have been transferred to the industry.
-His work has been cited over 3400 times, with his H-index being 34.
+His work has been cited over 3400 times, with his H-index being 52.
 Presently he is the INAE Chair Professor of Chemical Engineering at Indian Institute of Technology in Kharagpur.

-Major research interests

-Membrane separations (analysis, design and development of ultrafiltration / reverse osmosis systems), Application of mathematical methods and modeling for transport processes; Heat and mass transfer; Modeling of material processing; Pollution control; Effluent treatment.